Dailene Pewarchuk: 2011-2014

-After a successful season curling with Team Scott, Pewarchuk made a decision to return to Saskatchewan, and for the 2012-2013 season has joined the Amber Holland rink, playing lead for her new squad.
+After a successful season curling with Team Scott, Pewarchuk made a decision to return to Saskatchewan, and for the 2012–13 season joined the Amber Holland rink, playing lead for her new squad.
 The team also included Holland's longtime alternate Jolene Campbell at third and Brooklyn Lemon at second.
 Pewarchuk played two seasons with Holland, playing lead in 2012-13 and second (switching places with Lemon) in 2013-14.
 During this time, the Holland rink finished third at the 2013 Saskatchewan Scotties Tournament of Hearts and tied for 5th at the 2014 Saskatchewan Scotties Tournament of Hearts.
 The team also won one World Curling Tour event, the 2013 Boundary Ford Curling Classic.

 In 2014, Pewarchuk left the Holland rink, to form a team based in Victoria, consisting of Steph Baier, Jessie Sanderson and Carley St. Blaze.

 Personal life

 Pewarchuk was set to graduate with a business degree from the University of Regina in August 2014.
 Pewarchuk is employed as a chartered professional accountant instructor at Camosun College.
 She is married and has one son.